 electric rates, customers will feel less incentive to electrify, and the overall cost burden on average customers will increase.
 Since power purchases represent the largest share of each customer dollar EWEB receives, this is especially important when thinking about how we source our power.

-Additionally, any carbon reduction benefit of electrification is directly related to the carbon emissions associated with generating electricity.
-EWEB's Integrated Resource Plan (IRP) contains a requirement to meet the SD15 goal of getting to 95% carbon-free resources on a planning basis.
+EWEB's Energy Resource Study (ERS) contains a requirement to meet the SD15 goal of getting to 95% carbonfree resources on a planning basis.
 Actual annual emissions will be influenced by real customer demand (driven by local weather patterns and customer behavior) and EWEB's changing need to rely on market purchases to balance customer demand and resources continuously.